TesteurManiak/state_management_experiment/packages/state_management/README.md

 ## Dependency Injection

 You can use the `Locator` class to register and retrieve singleton instances of your services (e.g., repositories, API clients, etc.).
-Prefer using `ViewModelLocator` to bind the lifecycle of your services to your ViewModels (check the example below).
+Prefer using `ViewModelLocator` to bind the lifecycle of your services to your ViewModels ([check](#use-a-viewmodellocator-to-share-it-globally-or-any-di-mechanism-you-like)).

 ```dart